 Volunteers Wanted!
 AUC volunteers are asked to put up dive flag safety awareness signs at docks,

-marinas, lakes and other common dive sites to help make the public aware that divers also use
+marinas, lakes and other common dive sites to help with public awareness that divers also use

-the local waters & how their actions when boatings will help prevent tragedies & save lives!
+the local waters & how their actions when boating will help prevent tragedies & save lives!

 Ditch Your Weights in an Emergency!! - Free Weight Replacement Program

 AUC's newest program "Ditch Your Weights" in an Emergency - at surface or at depth - is a program to remind scuba divers that while scuba fatalities are rare, most often the reports show that victims failed to ditch their weight belt/system.
 To add to the difficulty of this skill are the temperate or cold water conditions here in Alberta which requires heavier weights, 7mm wetsuits or drysuits, plus thicker hoods & mitts/gloves.